entropicalabs/entropica_qaoa/README.md

 ## Development and Contributing

-This project is hosted at [github](https://github.com/entropicalabs/entropica_qaoa), and can be cloned using
+This project is hosted on [GitHub](https://github.com/entropicalabs/entropica_qaoa), and can be cloned using

 ```bash
 git clone https://github.com/entropicalabs/entropica_qaoa.git